 Due to the individual needs of some learners, it may be the case that specific types of PPE will need to be used at different times of the day and for different activities.
 Settings must make clear the agreed arrangements for the use of PPE for each individual learner, which should be noted in their individual learning plan to ensure all staff are aware and use of PPE is consistent for individual learners by all staff.

-When considering the use of masks, schools and settings will need to take careful and risk assessed decisions on individual circumstances, taking into account the needs and preferences of both individual learners and staff.
+When considering the use of face coverings, schools and settings will need to take careful and risk assessed decisions on individual circumstances, taking into account the needs and preferences of both individual learners and staff.

 As noted in the operational guidance, the National Deaf Children’s Society has considered the impact of face masks on deaf children.